Willem Koenders: The data strategy that separates global winners from the rest

 Executive summary

 Every global business wants to scale AI.
 But few are prepared for the part that makes it work: data.
-In this episode of In other words, Willem Koenders, Global Leader in Data Strategy at ZS Associates, joins host Jason Hemingway to explore what it takes to build data foundations that support growth across diverse markets.
+In this episode of In Other Words, Willem Koenders, Global Leader in Data Strategy at ZS Associates, joins host Jason Hemingway to explore what it takes to build data foundations that support growth across diverse markets.

 Across more than 100 organizations, Willem has seen the same pattern repeat.
 Companies underestimate the importance of data governance, delay the business case, and assume global frameworks will apply everywhere.
 He argues that sustainable AI and global expansion require “data governance by design,” making governance a core part of how teams scale responsibly.